I’ve Been Named A Guardian In Florida. Now What?

-We'll Support You To Make Solid, Well-Informed Decisions
+Let Us Help You Make Solid, Well-Informed Decisions

-Our estate planning lawyers have handled many cases involving guardians, so we know what kinds of issues often come up and what tasks guardians are likely to undertake.
-If a ward has not completed a living will, then medical decisions — including those regarding end-of-life care — fall to the guardian.
+For instance, if a ward has not completed a living will, then medical decisions, including those regarding end-of-life care, fall to the guardian.
 This can be a heavy burden to bear, but its importance cannot be overstated.